 For me, it was more of a gradual realization.
 I majored in Art History at the University of Chicago.
 At the last minute, I became a double major and added on Cinema and Media Studies.
 I ended up liking my film classes more.

 After graduation, I spent three years teaching English in South Korea.
 I went to the movies all the time.
 [In Korea], they show a lot of Hollywood movies with English subtitles.
 I was happiest when I was doing that, so I started researching film production programs.

-How did living in South inform your journey to becoming a film school graduate student?
+How did living in South Korea informed your journey to becoming a film school graduate student?

-Why was FSU College of Motion Picture Arts the best program for you?
+Why was Florida State University College of Motion Picture Arts the best film school for you?